Jim Eisenhower

 James J. Eisenhower (born January 30, 1958) is an American lawyer and judge from the Commonwealth of Pennsylvania.
-He is a judge on the Pennsylvania Court of Judicial Discipline.
-He also serves Of Counsel at Philadelphia law firm Dilworth Paxson LLP.
-His practice centers around white collar criminal defense, internal investigations, compliance, ethics and campaign finance matters.
+He is a judge on the Pennsylvania First Judicial District's Court of Common Pleas, Criminal Section.
+He was elected November 2023.
+He was previously a Judge of the Pennsylvania Court of Judicial Discipline and served as the President Judge of the Court.
+Eisenhower was Of Counsel at Philadelphia law firm Dilworth Paxson LLP.

 Education

+Born in the Olney section of Philadelphia, James attended the Incarnation of Our Lord Parochial School.
+He graduated from William Tennet Public High School.
 James earned a B.A. from Temple University and a J.D. degree from Antioch School of Law.
 He earned a Master of Philosophy from Oxford University where he was a Marshall Scholar.
-His Master's thesis concerned an examination of the philosophical concept of the rule of law and British emergency powers in Northern Ireland.
-He studied under Geoffrey Marshall, Joe Raz and Ronald Dworkin.
-James serves on the Board of the Association of Marshall Scholars and recently attended as a delegate the British sponsored Atlantic Forum on the "special relationship" between the UK and the United States.

 Personal life

 James is married to Nora Dowd Eisenhower.
 They have two children.

-He is a distant relative of Dwight D. Eisenhower.
+He is a distant relative of former President Dwight D. Eisenhower.

 He is an amateur guitar player, and was known to play during campaign events, even playing a guitar solo with Philadelphia indie rock band Cecil B. during a "Jammin' for Jim" rally at University of Pennsylvania.